Blog > Category Post > Posted: 2017-Jul-26, Updated: 2020-Sep-21

-Builder grade windows look great, they are clean, clear and bright.
+Builder grade windows look great when they are new, they are clean, bright and the glass is clear and bright.
 But fast forward 5-10 years, and you may begin to see a different story.

-Builder grade windows and contractor windows are industry terms that refer to stripped-down no-frills lower-quality windows.
-Builders and developers purchase these lower-end windows to trim costs and be more competitive.
+The terms “builder grade windows” or “contractor windows” refer to stripped-down no-frills lower-quality windows.
+Builders and land developers purchase these lower-end windows to trim costs so they can be more competitive.
 And wow! don’t they look great in a brand new house!!!

-Many builders in the Ottawa and surrounding areas have used and still use builder grade windows for new home construction.
-These windows are typically made of standard-grade materials and components, and although builder grade windows may look great in new homes, they usually only meet the minimum energy-efficiency Energy Star standards.
-Builder grade windows usually start to fail at 5-10 years.
+Many builders around Ottawa have used and still use builder grade windows for new home construction.
+These windows are typically made with standard-grade materials and components and often fall short of meeting the minimal energy-efficiency Energy Star standards.
+Builder grade windows typically begin to fail within 5-10 years after installation and if warranted, are usually prorated within a 10 year period.

 If you own a house with failing builder grade windows there are only 2 options to solve your problem.